 |Park Pavilion Rental Deposit (Elk Horn)||$25.00|

-Planning and Zoning Commission meetings are normally held the second and fourth Wednesdays of each month at 5:30 p.m.
-A 2017 meeting schedule may be found here.
+Planning Commission meetings are normally held the first and third Thursdays of each month at 6:00 p.m.
+The meeting schedule may be found at the link below.
 All application must be submitted at least two weeks before a scheduled meeting and must be in compliance with Nibley City Code in order to be placed on the agenda.

 Carol Albrecht Serving through 2019